stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat.md

 ### Set up the software

-> Steps 1-3 are have already been prepared for the IoT Workshop for timing reasons.
+> Steps 1-3 have already been prepared for the IoT Workshop for timing reasons.

 1. Insert the SD card into your PC or laptop using an adapter if necessary